rmnel/hugo-plate/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Training Package You Need To Start getting the Feel of Your Golf Swing" content:"Hugoplate is a free starter template built with Hugo and TailwindCSS, providing everything you need to jumpstart your Hugo project and save valuable time."
+  title:"The Ultimate Training Package You Need To Start getting the Feel of Your Golf Swing" content:"GOLFFeeL is a training package built with Golf and your Swing Style in mind, providing everything you need to jumpstart your Better Golf Game and Bring Down that handicap."
   image: "/images/banner.png"
   button:
     enable: true
-    label: "Swing Like an Elephant"
+    label: "Feel Your Swing"
     link: "https://github.com/zeon-studio/hugoplate"

 # Features